 Care Management Program

-To obtain help accessing or applying for benefits and public services, please contact one of our Social Workers by calling 610-525-4707.
+To obtain help accessing or applying for benefits and public services, please contact one of our social workers by calling 610-525-0706.

 Volunteer Services Program

-Escort Driving :Through this program, volunteers provide “door through door” service to medical appointments, as well as grocery shopping with or for those in need.
+Escort Driving: Volunteers provide “door through door” transportation to doctors, banks and pharmacies, and shop with or for those in need.
 The vast majority of these participants are frail and homebound.

 Odd Jobs: ElderNet volunteers provide assistance to those who need help with chores, yard work, repairs, or small services in order to remain in their homes.